 Throughout the 1930s the company expanded overseas, building parts of the Trans-Iranian Railway.

-At the outbreak of the Second World War we were quickly involved in the war effort, including constructing the Mulberry Harbour, which played a significant role in the D-Day invasion.
+At the outbreak of the Second World War, Kier was drafted in to support with the war effort, including constructing the Mulberry Harbour, which played a significant role in the D-Day invasion.

 Post war we were involved in many rebuilding projects.

 1950s - 1980s